 They're made of crystal glass and are slightly larger than the standard coupe, so you don't have to fill your drink to the very brim and risk spills.
 Thanks to its minimalist design, it fits with nearly any home bar or kitchen décor.

 Price at time of publish: $43

 Material: Crystal glass | Capacity: 7.5 ounces | Height: 6 inches | Set Count: 2 | Dishwasher Safe: No

 Quite a large capacity

 If you’re a glassware purist, you may opt for whisper-thin crystal coupes for special occasions, but everyone could use an excellent and extremely affordable everyday option—simple and sturdy for every and all occasions.
 These versatile glasses hold a hearty 9.2 ounces.
-Shake a martini and pour it in, mix up a Hemingway daiquiri, enjoy a coquito, or try something a bit more out of the box.
+Shake a Vesper martini, mix up a Hemingway daiquiri, enjoy a coquito, or try something a bit more out of the box.
 When you’re done, simply pop these in the dishwasher to clean.

 Note how the lip flares in, allowing the flavors to concentrate and flow right to your nose.
 These glasses can double as a tasting glass for sippable whiskeys, rums, or Scotch.
 The glasses come in a set of two, wrapped in a cushioned gift box.